 Chronic motor tic disorder is more common than Tourette syndrome but less common than transient tic disorder.
 This is a temporary and self-limited condition expressed by tics.

 Another type is dystonic tics, which appear as abrupt bursts of movement followed by a sustained contraction.

 Chronic motor tic disorder begins before the age of 18 and typically resolves within 4 to 6 years.
 Treatment can help lessen its effect on school or work life.

-Doctors are not entirely sure what causes motor tic disorder and why some children develop it earlier than others.
-It’s thought that chronic motor tic disorder may be the result of physical or chemical abnormalities in the brain.
+Doctors are not entirely sure what causes chronic motor tic disorder or why some children develop it earlier than others.
+Some think chronic motor tic disorder may be the result of physical or chemical “abnormalities” in the brain.